- Scientists have shown that it's possible to "incubate" our dreams with basic ideas using auditory stimuli.

 - Dream-altering technologies could be used for good, as well, making it imperative to adhere to basic ethical principles.

 Now that our homes are littered with “listening” smart devices and we are inseparable from our phones, it can seem like sleep is the only part of our lives that is off-limits to marketers trying to influence us.
 But this blissful bedtime bastion may not hold out much longer.
-Last year, a team of 38 experts in the fields of sleep and dreaming signed onto an opinion piece warning that dream advertising is on the way.
+In 2021, a team of 38 experts in the fields of sleep and dreaming signed onto an opinion piece warning that dream advertising is on the way.

 “Dreams are actual mechanisms that have evolved biologically to help us make critical decisions about how to lead our lives in the future,” Robert Stickgold, a Professor of Psychiatry at Harvard Medical School, an expert in dream studies, and lead author of the opinion piece, told NPR.